irmen/prog8/docs/source/syntaxreference.rst

     - For a module option, there is ``enable_floats``, which will tell the compiler to deal with floating point numbers (by using various subroutines from the Commodore-64 kernal).
       Otherwise, floating point support is not enabled.
+Normally you don't have to use this yourself as importing the ``floats`` library is required anyway and that will enable it for you automatically.
     - There's also ``no_sysinit`` which cause the resulting program to *not* include the system re-initialization logic of clearing the screen, resetting I/O config etc. You'll have to take care of that yourself.
 The program will just start running from whatever state the machine is in when the